uviclibraries/laser/index.md

 - Introductory presentation: 10 min
 - Hands-on activities: 30-50 min

-## Why Inkscape (or Photopea) for laser cutting?
+## What is laser cutting?

 **Laser cutting** is a process for cutting materials to create 2D and 3D designs.
-Using a 2D digital file, laser cutters use computer controlled high powered lasers to engrave and cut into wood, metal or paper with high precision.
+From a digital file (usually .svg or .dxf format), laser cutters use computer controlled high powered lasers to engrave or cut wood, metal, paper and more with high precision.

+Laser cutting is a fast and accurate way to engrave objects, make boxes, and more!

+## What tools do we use?

 [Inkscape](https://inkscape.org/){:target="_blank"} is a free and open source design tool for making and editing vector graphics.
-Inkscape uses the standardized SVG file format as its main format, which is supported by many other applications including web browsers.
+Inkscape uses the standardized svg file format as its main format, which is supported by many other applications including web browsers.

 Another design tool is [Photopea](https://www.photopea.com/), a free online image editor.
-You can export your designs in .svg, .jpg, or .png file formats.
+You can export designs in .svg, .jpg, or .png file formats.

 This workshop is not an endorsement of Inkscape or Photopea; there are many options for 2D design and other software may be better for different contexts or preferences.